-As noted at the outset of this report, the gathering and analysis of GPG data has been an integral aspect of the institutional identification of the structural nature of gender inequality in the context of a comprehensive and multifaceted commitment to progressing gender equality in the University.
-Ollscoil na Gaillimhe -University of Galway has had a challenging history on gender equality matters in relation to a landmark case of gender discrimination in academic career progression in 2014.
+As noted at the outset of this report, the gathering and analysis of GPG data has been an integral aspect of the institutional commitment to addressing systemic gender inequality in the University.
+Ollscoil na Gaillimhe - University of Galway has had a challenging history on gender equality matters in relation to a landmark case of gender discrimination in academic career progression in 2014.
 While we continue to have gender inequality issues, particularly in terms of a sustainable population of women in senior academic and academic leadership positions in the University, our University Management Team sought to tackle our gender equality matters head-on.
 This was initially achieved through the establishment of a Gender Equality Task Force, in February 2015, chaired by Prof Jane Grimson, former Vice-Provost, Trinity College Dublin.
 The remit of this Task Force was to examine Ollscoil na Gaillimhe - University of Galway's policies and practices and make recommendations to advance gender equality across the institution.
 The establishment of the Gender Equality Task Force differentiates Ollscoil na Gaillimhe - University of Galway from other higher education institutions, demonstrating a serious engagement and willingness to lead in addressing the gendered nature of inequality.
-This Task Force was a precursor to the national emphasis on gender equality in Ireland, whereby an Expert Group on Gender Equality was created in 2016 and a National Gender Equality Task Force was established to address the entire higher education sector in 2017.
+This Task Force was a precursor to the national emphasis on gender equality in higher education in Ireland, whereby an Expert Group on Gender Equality was created in 2016 and a National Gender Equality Task Force was established to address the entire higher education sector in 2017.

 Members of Ollscoil na Gaillimhe - University of Galway 2016's Gender Equality Task Force, under the leadership of Prof Grimson, carried out an in-depth literature review, and engaged in extensive staff consultation, in order to develop an evidence-based set of recommendations to enable the achievement of gender equality in the institution.
 The Report is available to review in full here.
-The impact of implementing the recommendations from the Report of the Task Force (May 2016), and subsequent action plans (GEAP 2 and GEAP 3) has had a demonstrable impact on progressing gender equality in our university community.
+The impact of implementing the recommendations from the Report of the Task Force (May 2016), and subsequent gender equality action plans (GEAP 2 and GEAP 3) has had a demonstrable impact on progressing gender equality in our university community.

-During the period 2016-2022 we have seen a lot of reactive responses in light of the multiplicity of challenges, but also significant progress and real systemic change in tandem with a proactive approach which includes establishment of our EDI infrastructure, programme of work, and the embedding of EDI governance structures across the University.
+During the period 2016-2023 we have seen a lot of reactive responses in light of the multiplicity of challenges, but also significant progress and real systemic change in tandem with a proactive approach which includes establishment of our equality, diversity and inclusion (EDI) infrastructure, programme of work, and the embedding of EDI governance structures across the University.